Malerie Marder: Career

-Marder's video work, At Rest, was first shown at Salon 94 in 2003.
-The artist edited videotape shot over two years into nearly 13 minutes of friends and family, always naked, in various states of repose: couples asleep in bed, a child resting on a plump pillow, a woman relaxing in the bathtub.
+Marder's video work, At Rest, was first shown at Salon 94 in New York City.
+The artist edited videotape shot over two years into nearly 13 minutes of friends and family, naked, in various states of repose: couples asleep in bed, a child resting on a plump pillow, a woman relaxing in the bathtub.
 Composer Jonathan Bepler produced the soundtrack.